santoshvandari/VoiceNotes/Readme.md

 ## Contributing
 We welcome contributions!
-If you'd like to contribute to this Blog app, please check out our [Contribution Guidelines](Contribution.md).
+If you'd like to contribute to this Voice Notes app, please check out our [Contribution Guidelines](Contribution.md).

 ## Code of Conduct
 Please review our [Code of Conduct](CodeOfConduct.md) before participating in this app.